 The instructor evaluates each paper on its own merits.
-While there is no single formula for evaluating any paper, in this course all papers will be assessed by standard rubrics.
-These rubrics will address criteria such as the quality of content and organization, thesis, specific detail to support and develop general statements, and the number and frequency of serious errors (such as fragments, comma splices, fused sentences, errors in agreement and tense, and awkward constructions).
-Repeated errors and deficiencies become significant in the evaluation of the student's writing.
-Since progress is the principal objective, students will have multiple opportunities to demonstrate mastery of the evaluated criteria.
+All papers will be assessed by standard rubrics.
+These rubrics will address criteria aligned with the course objectives such as thesis, content, organization, style, mechanics, citation, and outlining.
+Repeated grammar errors and deficiencies become significant in the evaluation of the student's writing.